 We recognize how valuable it is for our pediatric patients to have both parents/caregivers at the bedside, and respect the importance parents put on being together when their child is in the hospital.
 After careful consideration and planning, we have made the following revisions to our policy:

-1 healthy parent/caregiver can be identified to stay with a patient under investigation for COVID-19 or confirmed to have COVID-19 for the entire hospital stay.
+- For patients under investigation for COVID-19 or confirmed to have COVID-19, one healthy parent/caregiver can be identified to stay with the patient for the entire hospital stay.

 Unfortunately, we must continue to suspend sibling visitation until further notice.
 In addition, no one under the age of 18 may visit, unless they are a parent.